DigitalCreationsCo/bryant-mejia-portfolio-svelte/README.md

 # SvelteKit Portfolio Project

 ## Overview
 This project is a **personal portfolio website** built using **SvelteKit**, a modern framework for building highly optimized web applications.
-It showcases your professional experience, projects, skills, and contact information in a clean and responsive design.
-The goal of this portfolio is to effectively present your work and leave a lasting impression on visitors, including potential employers or clients.
+It showcases my professional experience, projects, skills, and contact information in a responsive design.
+The goal of this portfolio is to effectively present my work and leave a lasting impression on visitors, including potential employers.

 ## Key Features
 - **Responsive Design**: